 - If you want to thin out the recipe, add more water or veggie broth in small increments until it reaches your desired consistency.

-- If you love this quick & easy one pot pasta, you’re going to love my Easy Peanut Udon Noodles and One-Pot Mexican Quinoa.
+- If you love this quick & easy one pot pasta, you’re going to love my Easy Peanut Udon Noodles, One-Pot Mexican Quinoa, or One Pot Enchilada.

-Store in an airtight container for up to 4 days.
+- Store leftovers in an airtight container for up to 4 days.
 To reheat, simply microwave or heat on the stove for a couple minutes.

 More One Pan Meals